CSE237SP2021/project-textadventuregame/README.md

 ## What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)

+we add a run.sh in the development branch.
+So just run ./run.sh However, if linux system doesn't initiate x server, it might fail due to the usage of GUI